saikotek/docs/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 >>
 >> ![Create a Notebook API token authentication](images/creating-a-notebook-using-API-02.png){.thumbnail}
 >>
->> After logging in, you may specify the body (Notebook specifications) for the Notebook you wish to create.
+>> After logging in, you may modify the body (Notebook specifications) for the Notebook you wish to create.
 A default example is provided.
 Feel free to adjust it.
 >>
 >> Once your body is filled, click the `Send API request`{.action} button.
 If your body is correctly written, the Notebook will be created.
 You will receive all the necessary information about the created Notebook (`ID`, `access URL`, etc.) in the `Responses` field.
 >>